-Glen Browder is a former member of the U.S. House of Representatives from Alabama and professor emeritus of political science and American democracy at Jacksonville State University.
-Terri Ann Ognibene is a Spanish teacher at Pope High School in Marietta, Georgia.
+GLEN BROWDER AND TERRI ANN OGNIBENE are, respectively, a former member of the U.S. House of Representatives from Alabama and professor emeritus of political science and American democracy at Jacksonville State University in Alabama; and a Spanish teacher at Pope High School in Marietta, Georgia.
 They are co-authors of South Carolina's Turkish People: A History and Ethnology.